 - There's a small fee for scheduled tours and presentations.
 All proceeds benefit the raptors.

-When a bird of prey is sick, injured or lacking the instincts to survive in the wild, it can often mean the end of its life.
-Damaged wings and blindness hinder core survival skills needed for hunting and procreating.
-Even after receiving care, many birds can't be released.
+When a bird of prey is sick, injured, or lacking the ability to survive in the wild, it can often mean the end of its life.
+Damaged wings and blindness compromise core survival skills needed for hunting and procreating.
+Even after receiving the best of care, some birds can't be released.

-Hatchlings born in captivity can face similarly troublesome circumstances: if they imprint on humans, it hinders their ability to connect with their own species, making life in the wild nearly impossible.
+Hatchlings born in captivity can face similarly troublesome circumstances: If they imprint on humans, it hinders their ability to connect with their own species, making life in the wild nearly impossible.
 At best, a chamber-raised bird lacks the vital survival information it would get from a parent in the wild, from hunting refinements to protecting itself from predators.

-But these issues don't have to spell the end for birds of prey.
-The California Raptor Center at UC Davis has developed a program that allows birds to serve as tools to educate the public about science and conservation.
-At the Raptor Center, these program include both public outreach classes and on-site educational tours at the raptor center, which is located on the UC Davis campus.
+Many rehabilitation centers, including the California Raptor Center at UC Davis, have programs that allow unreleasable birds to serve as tools to educate the public about science and conservation.
+At the Raptor Center, these program include both public outreach classes and on-site educational tours.

 In addition to a formal talk, all these events emphasize a hands-on approach to learning.
-In the museum, young children can search photographs for an owl camouflaged in a tree or match feathers to images of birds of prey while older kids admire the feet and skulls of various raptors.
+In the museum on camus, young children can search photographs for an owl camouflaged in a tree or match feathers to images of birds of prey while older kids admire the feet and skulls of various raptors.

 "One of the things that is so rewarding about the program is how much the adults enjoy and learn from the presentations," said Jo Cowen, co-ordinator of the On-site programs.
 "For on-site visits, these parents and teachers are doing their duty by driving kids on a field trip, but they are always blown away by the quality of the presentation and how much they have learned from it."
 At schools, the teachers often learn details that they can pass on to their students long after the official visit is over.
 “The Raptor Center's birds provide a kind of education that can't be found in a textbook,” Cowen said.

-Liz Williamson, who has volunteered at the raptor center for more than six years, says she loves "seeing the faces of little kids when they see a bird up close.
-They're an important part of the environment, and they're just fascinating."
+Liz Williamson, who has volunteered at the raptor center for more than six years, says she loves “seeing the faces of little kids when they see a bird up close.
+These birds are an important part of the environment, and they're just fascinating."

-The California Raptor Center focuses on outreach to the Yolo and Sacramento counties, and has visiting groups from as far as Los Altos, California.
-Other volunteers in organizations across the state and country are also working hand in talon with raptors to increase the public's understanding of these marvelous birds.
+The California Raptor Center focuses on outreach to the Greater Sacramento area and surrounding counties, and has hosted groups from as far as Los Altos, California.